osaario/T-110.5130-Indoor-Mapping-Project/README.md

 -->

 Mobile devices can be used to collect sensor data for construction of indoor navigation systems.
-One such system is iMoon*.
+One such system is iMoon.*
 It creates a navigation mesh from collected visual and inertial sensor data.
 A user can then be located and guided based on an image captured with their mobile device.